-Sets out the Welsh Government's commitment to improving and increasing sustainable transport and requires authorities in the national growth area to plan growth to maximise opportunities arising from investment in public transport.
-In addition, Regional Policy 36 - South East Metro provides a regional policy basis for the development of the Metro and for Metro focussed developments.
+Sets out the Welsh Government's commitment to improving and eincreasing sustainable transport and requires authorities in the national growth area to plan growth to maximise opportunities arising from investment in public transport.

+In addition Regional Policy 36 - South East Metro provide regional policy basis for the development of the Metro and for Metro focussed developments.